Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 *Constructing a legal deck is an exercise in strict economic engineering.
 Quantum Nexus eschews standard card-count limits in favor of a rigorous "Point-Buy" system.*

-### ***A. The 200 CP Budget and Card Quantities***
+### ***A. The 200 CP Budget and The Rule of Duplicates***

 *Your main deck—which encompasses all Units, Leaders, Assets, Events, Upgrades, and Terrain cards—must contain a collection of cards with a maximum total Command Point (CP) value of 200\.
 There is no minimum or maximum limit on the physical number of cards within the main deck; the cumulative CP cost alone dictates the deck's volume.
 You may choose to field a massive swarm of inexpensive units or a highly concentrated strike force of elite entities, provided the total cost does not exceed 200 CP.*

-*To ensure deck diversity, Quantum Nexus enforces the **Rule of Duplicates**.
-Every card in the game features a specific numerical limit printed on it, indicating the maximum number of exact copies a player may include in a single deck.
-You may not exceed this printed limit under any circumstances.*
+*To ensure deck diversity and prevent strategic monopolization, Quantum Nexus strictly enforces the **Rule of Duplicates**.
+As defined by the universal card properties, every card features a printed Duplicates stat.
+The combined quantity of a specific card across both your main deck and your sideboard must never exceed this printed numerical limit under any circumstances.*

 ### ***B. The Leadership Limit***